lueschem/lueschem.github.io/_posts/2017-04-22-Compiling-for-Embedded-Debian-Target-Systems.md

 to celebrate.
 The Raspbian binaries are built with slightly different compiler options than those we have just been applying right now.
 **Therefore do not install those packages on your Raspbian installation!**

-Bob would now ask the following question: "Can we fix it?"
+Bob would now ask: "Can we fix it?"
 And the whole team knows the answer: "Yes we can!"

 I will show the necessary steps in my next blog post!